elosivi/Epicture---React-native/App/README.md

 >>> yarn add expo
 >>>expo install ...

----

-# to run the app
+# 3-To run the app

 **1. on android device**
 open android studio